syncfusion-content/blazor-docs/blazor/datagrid/how-to/dynamic-object-binding-with-edit-template.md

 ---
 layout: post
-title: DynamicObject Bound Grid in Blazor DataGrid Component | Syncfusion
+title: DynamicObject binding with edit template in Blazor DataGrid Component | Syncfusion
-description: Learn here all about using edit template feature in dynamic object bound grid in Syncfusion Blazor DataGrid component and more.
+description: Learn here all about DynamicObject binding with edit template in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# Using EditTemplate Feature in DynamicObject Bound Grid
+# DynamicObject data binding with edit template feature

 By defining the [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate) feature of a [GridColumn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html), you can render a custom editor component in Grid edit form.
 Two-way (@bind-Value) binding cannot be defined to the editor component inside [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate), since its data type is unknown when Grid is bound by DynamicObject.
 In this case, you can use the following way to perform a CRUD operation in the DynamicObject bound Grid with [EditTemplate](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_EditTemplate).